Spin-Valley Anderson Impurity for Moir\'e Systems: Fermi Liquid, Pairing, and Pseudogap: The quantum impurity model

 \subsection{The Kondo model}

-We focus the parameter regime $\epsilon_f \approx -\frac{3}{2}U$, where the low-energy configurations are dominated by two-$f$-electron states, and the multiplet splitting plays a significant role.
-To obtain the corresponding low-energy theory, we need to carry out a Schrieffer-Wolff (SW) transformation $e^{\ii S}$ to integrate out the charge fluctuations on the $f$-impurity that cost $\mcl{O}(U)$ energies, resulting in an effective Kondo model.
-For later use, we sketch the formal procedures.
+We focus the parameter regime $\epsilon_f \approx -\frac{3}{2}U$, where the low-energy impurity ($f$) configurations are dominated by two-electron states, and the multiplet splitting plays a significant role.
+To obtain the corresponding low-energy theory, we carry out a Schrieffer-Wolff (SW) transformation to integrate out the charge fluctuations on the $f$-impurity that cost $\mcl{O}(U)$ energies, resulting in an effective Kondo model (Section II in Ref.~\cite{wang_bosonization_2025})